A tool for predicting pathogenicity of novel mitochondrial tRNA variants, developed by Neal Sondheimer

 - Conservation across species

-- The position of the mutation within the tRNA
+- The position of the variant within the tRNA

-- Whether the mutation is a transition or transversion
+- Whether the nucleotide change is a transition or transversion

 Current Raw Scores

 >25 - 50%